Oceanography Modeling

 Fringing coral reefs around Hawai‘i

-Figure 3: Fringing coral reefs around the shallow coastlines of the Main Hawaiian Islands.
+Figure 3: Distribution of fringing coral reefs around Oʻahu, with reef locations highlighted for the broader Main Hawaiian Islands.

 These dynamic oceanographic conditions influence how OA impacts coral reefs, which mostly fringe the shallow (less than 5 km from shore) coastlines of the MHI, complicating predictions of reef vulnerability and resilience.
 Accurately characterizing these local conditions is essential for understanding and protecting Hawai'i's reefs as ocean chemistry and temperature shift with climate change.